SpectraL519/cpp-ap/docs/tutorial.md

 ```

 > [!IMPORTANT]
-> CPP-AP versions older than [2.5.0](https://github.com/SpectraL519/cpp-ap/releases/tag/v2.5.0) DO NOT support building with Bazel.
+> CPP-AP versions older than [2.5.0](https://github.com/SpectraL519/cpp-ap/releases/tag/v2.5.0) do not support building with Bazel.

 And then add the `"@cpp-ap//:cpp-ap"` dependency for the target you want to use `CPP-AP` for by adding it to the `deps` list.
 For instance: